ktnrg45/pyremoteplay/README.md

 - pyav (May require FFMPEG to be installed)
 - PySide6

+`uvloop` is supported for the GUI and will be used if installed.

 ## Installation ##
 It is recommended to install in a virtual environment.